While at War: Millán-Astray controversy

-The Plataforma Patriótica Millán-Astray (Millán-Astray Patriotic Plataform), an organization of veterans of the Spanish Legion, accused the script writers of plagiarism of the 1941 work Unamuno's Last Lecture by Luis Portillo, a text the organization claims is defamatory towards José Millán-Astray, founder of the Spanish Legion.
+The Plataforma Patriótica Millán-Astray (Millán-Astray Patriotic Platform), an organization of veterans of the Spanish Legion, accused the script writers of plagiarism of the 1941 work Unamuno's Last Lecture by Luis Portillo, a text the organization claims is defamatory towards José Millán-Astray, founder of the Spanish Legion.
 The accusation was based on the content of the official trailers.
 The organization demanded the return of the public funds received for the making of the film.